Riverdale, Halifax County, Virginia: Geography

 Riverdale is located in south-central Halifax County on the south side of the Dan River, an east-flowing tributary of the Roanoke River.
 The community is bordered to the north by the town of South Boston, the largest town in the county.

 Three U.S. highways pass through Riverdale.
 U.S. Routes 58 and 360 enter Riverdale together from the west, leading 30 mi to Danville.
-The two highways cross U.S. Route 501 at what used to be the center of Riverdale but has since been annexed by the town of South Boston.
+The two highways cross U.S. Route 501 at what was formerly the center of Riverdale but has since been annexed by the town of South Boston.
 US 501 leads north through South Boston towards Lynchburg, 61 mi away, while to the south the highway leads 52 mi to Durham, North Carolina.
 US 58 and 360 split in the eastern part of Riverdale, with US 360 leading northeast 38 mi to Keysville and US 58 leading east 48 mi to South Hill.

 According to the U.S. Census Bureau, the Riverdale CDP has a total area of 21.5 sqkm, of which 21.1 sqkm are land and 0.4 sqkm, or 1.86%, are water.

+Demographics

+Riverdale was first listed as a census designated place in the 2010 U.S. census.